WordPress/gutenberg/docs/extensibility.md

 ### Available UI components

-The available UI components are available under `wp.editPost`, and are React components.
+The available UI components are found in the global variable `wp.editPost`, and are React components.

 #### PluginSidebar